zavolanlab/htsinfer/README.md

                         specified value equals or exceeds the number of available records, all records will be processed (default: 0)
-   --transcripts FASTA  FASTA file containing transcripts to be used for mapping
+  --transcripts FASTA   FASTA file containing transcripts to be used for
-                        files `--file-1` and `--file-2` against for inferring organism and read orientation.
+                        mapping files `--file-1` and `--file-2` against for inferring organism and read orientation.
 Requires that sequence identifier lines are separated by the pipe (`|`) character and that the 4th and 5th columns contain a short organism name and taxon identifier, respectively.
-Example sequence
+Example sequence identifier:
-                        identifier:
                         `rpl-13|ACYPI006272|ACYPI006272-RA|apisum|7029`
-  --threads INT         number of threads to run STAR --organism STR        source organism of the sequencing library, if provided,
+  --threads INT         number of threads to run STAR with --organism STR        source organism of the sequencing library, if provided,
                         will not not be inferred by the application --read-layout-adapters PATH